xiaolongtang/ho-solution/README.md

 Response is `text/plain`, one row per line, columns joined by comma (quoted as needed).
 Only a **single SELECT** is allowed—no `;`, no DDL/DML.

 ### Daily Loader (Oracle → H2)
+- **Startup refresh**: automatically runs a full refresh once the application is ready, before the cron schedule kicks in.
 - **Tables**: dropped and recreated from Oracle column metadata, then bulk-inserted (batched, streaming).
 - **Views**: **materialized** into tables named `VW_<VIEWNAME>`.
 - **Sequences**: recreated in H2 using Oracle `INCREMENT BY` and **current/next** value (`last_number`).